Delimain/DataCamp_Exercises/Introduction_to_R/Introduction_to_R.md

 ```
 ## Adding more movie information to the list
 ```
-# shining_list, the list containing movie name, actors and reviews, is pre-loaded in the workspace

 # We forgot something; add the year to shining_list
 shining_list_full <- c(shining_list, year = 1980)